Florida family spells out 'HELP' with logs after Hurricane Michael devastates area

 A call for help by a Florida family after Hurricane Michael left devastation across the state's Panhandle region was answered on Saturday thanks to a woman's keen eye when scanning satellite data.

-Amber Gee was scanning the National Oceanic and Atmospheric Administration's interactive satellite map to check in on damage to her grandmother's property when something stuck out in particular to her.
+Amber Gee was scanning the National Oceanic and Atmospheric Administration's interactive aerial map to check in on damage to her grandmother's property when something stuck out in particular to her.

 "I was checking on damages in the area on houses that belong to my family and I came across my grandma's house," Gee told ABC News.
 "And they had the word H-E-L-P written out in the yard."